239 results sorted by ID

 Cryptographic protocols

-We put forward the first non-interactive verifiable secret sharing scheme (NI-VSS) using classgroups – we call it cgVSS.
+We put forward a non-interactive verifiable secret sharing (NI-VSS) scheme using class groups – we call it cgVSS.
 Our construction follows the standard framework of encrypting the shares to a set of recipients and generating a non-interactive proof of correct sharing.
-However, as opposed to prior works, such as Groth’s [Eprint 2021], or Gentry et al.’s [Eurocrypt 2022], we do not require any range proof - this is possible due to the unique structure of class groups, that enables...
+However, as opposed to prior works, such as Groth’s [Eprint 2021], or Gentry et al.’s [Eurocrypt 2022], we do not require any range proof - this is possible due to the unique structure of class groups, that enables efficient...

 Punctured Syndrome Decoding Problem Efficient Side-Channel Attacks Against Classic McEliece